-- 14. Ensuring that where a pupil transfers school and is on a Child Protection Plan or is a Child Looked After, the information is passed to the new school immediately and the child's social worker informed. - 15.
-Acting as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - 16.
-Ensuring that either they or the class teacher attends Child Protection conferences, core groups or other multi-agency planning meetings, contributes to assessments and provides a report which will normally have been shared with the parents ahead of the conference and in line with multi-agency requirements.14 - 17.
+- 16. Ensuring that either they or the class teacher attends Child Protection conferences, core groups or other multi-agency planning meetings, contributes to assessments and provides a report which will normally have been shared with the parents ahead of the conference and in line with multi-agency requirements.14 - 17.
 Monitor the use of personalised time timetables in accordance with the 'Part Time Timetable Guidance' issued by WSCC Pupil Entitlement Team.15 - 18.
 Ensuring that any child who is subject to a child protection plan and who is absent without explanation is referred to their key worker's social care team.
 In some cases, any absence may be a cause for concern and warrant immediate reporting. - 19.
 Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school, college or at home. - 20.
 Can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online. - 21.
-Ensuring the school's child protection policy is reviewed annually, working with Governing Bodies or proprietors and utilising peer and other reviews / audits where appropriate, to ensure that procedures are updated, implemented and reviewed regularly. - 22.
+Ensuring the school's child protection policy is reviewed annually, working with Governing Bodies or proprietors and utilising peer and other reviews / audits where appropriate, to ensure that procedures are updated, implemented, and reviewed regularly. - 22.
 Being responsible for making the senior leadership team aware of trends in behaviour that may affect child welfare.

-8 WHEN TO BE CONCERNED A CHILD IS AT RISK OF ABUSE
+7 WHEN TO BE CONCERNED A CHILD IS AT RISK OF ABUSE

-- 8.1 West Dean CE Primary School recognises that all children and young people are vulnerable to abuse. - 1.
+- 7.1 Our school recognises that all children and young people are vulnerable to abuse. - 1.
 We will train ALL OF OUR STAFF, INCLUDING VOLUNTEERS, to recognise and report to the DSL immediately when they have concerns. - 2.
-We will ENSURE ALL OF OUR STAFF AND VOLUNTEERS HAVE READ PART 1 OF KCSIE 2022, THIS POLICY, AND HAVE ATTENDED SAFEGUARDING TRAINING AT LEAST ONCE PER YEAR - 3.
-Our school is determined that all staff and volunteers will be aware of the main categories of abuse and the signs and symptoms so they can respond quickly and effectively by informing the Designated Safeguarding Lead where there are concerns.
+We will ENSURE ALL OF OUR STAFF AND VOLUNTEERS HAVE READ PART 1 OF KCSIE 2023, THIS POLICY, AND HAVE ATTENDED SAFEGUARDING TRAINING AT LEAST ONCE PER YEAR - 3.
+Our school is determined that all staff and volunteers will be aware of the main categories of abuse and the signs and symptoms so they can respond quickly and effectively by informing the Designated Safeguarding Lead where there are concerns. - 4.
+Abuse: